pasqal-io/qadence/docs/content/block_system.md

 print(xy_ham) # markdown-exec: hide
 ```

 Qadence blocks can be directly translated to matrix form by calling `block.tensor()`.
 Note that first dimension is the batch dimension, following PyTorch conventions.
+This becomes relevant if the block are parameterized and batched input values are passed, as we will see later.

 ```python exec="on" source="material-block" result="json" session="getting_started"
 from qadence import X, Y